M64GitHub/zigreSID/README.md

 2. **Simplified C++ Framework**: A custom wrapper that manages timing, buffer generation, and playback logic, so you don’t have to.
 3. **C Bindings**: Exposes key C++ functionalities through a clean C interface.
 4. **Zig Wrapper**: Object-oriented style Zig code that wraps the C bindings, providing an intuitive API for playback and control.
-5. **SDL2 Audio Interface**: The current implementation uses SDL2 for audio playback, but this can be replaced or extended.
+5. **SDL2 Audio Interface**: The current demo code uses SDL2 for audio playback, but this can be replaced or extended.

 ## 🎼 Example Usage